- 📖 Geeky Medics OSCE Book

 How deep are the cuts?

-How did you feel when you saw your blood?
+How did the patient feel when they saw blood?

-What were you hoping the cutting would do?
+What was the patient hoping the cutting would do?

 Screen for other mental health disorders which increase the risk of suicide

-Did they gain any help as a result of their self-harm?
+Did they get any help from their support network or other agencies as a result of their self-harm?

 Past psychiatric history